Changing TikTok Japan ownership could address security concerns, ruling party lawmaker says

 “We want to create an environment in which users can continue using TikTok, in which they can use it safely,” Nakayama, who is also Japan’s parliamentary vice foreign minister, told Reuters in an interview on Tuesday.

-He said an ownership change for TikTok owner ByteDance's local operation could be one solution, without elaborating further.
-Nakayama stressed he was giving a personal view, and not the consensus of the group, which is led by Akira Amari, an LDP heavyweight and close ally of Prime Minister Abe.
+He said an ownership change for TikTok owner ByteDance’s local operation could be one solution, without elaborating further.
+Nakayama stressed he was giving a personal view, and not the consensus of the group, which is led by Akira Amari, a close ally of Prime Minister Abe.

+Nakayama’s comments came days after Amari voiced similar concerns about the data security risks posed by TikTok.

+“Not only President Trump but also other countries such as the U.K. and India, are gradually becoming aware of the risks,” Amari said Sunday on Fuji Television Network.
+“Since there are so many countries pointing out the risks, Japan cannot just stand by and watch.”

 ByteDance Japan officials contacted by email did not immediately respond to a request for comment.